M-o-a-T/asyncscope/README.rst

 A scope's main code typically looks like this:

-* setup: start other services,
+* do whatever you need to start the service.
+This code may start other scopes it depends on.
+Note that if the scope is already running, ``service`` simply returns its existing service object.

 * call "register(serice_object)"

 * ``await no_more_dependents()`` (subordinate task) or wait for SIGTERM (daemon main task) or terminate (main task's job is done)

-* cleanly stop itself
+* cleanly stop your service.

 If ``no_more_dependents`` is not used, the scope will be cancelled.

+You don't need to manage the scopes you started in the first step.
+`asyncscopes` handles this for you.

 Scopes typically don't need to access its own scope object.
 It's stored in a contextvar and can be retrieved via ``scope.get()`` if you need it.